Spain's Unwelcome Fish Guests

 Fish don’t have to be big to cause havoc.
 Numbers count more in nature than size.
 Sunfish average just 0.05kg in weight but have caused immense damage to native Spanish fish stocks through competition for food and habitat.
 Its young grow much quicker than native fish fry and therefore deny food to competing species.
 Juvenile sunfish eat fish eggs of every native fish species by the tonne.

 Buscalo readers will be familiar with the story of a neighbour, but never themselves, releasing goldfish and other tropical species into local irrigation channels when their own garden pond has become overcrowded.
+If brown trout can thrive in a drain or ditch – trout are very sensitive to pollution and low oxygen levels, then so can most other fish.

 It’s possible for just a handful of invasive fish to conquer the whole of Spain in two decades.
 There are two reasons.
 Spain’s extensive system of irrigation channels and canals connect up a region’s main waterways, rivers and reservoirs provide an eco highway along which fish can colonise new territories.
 Constant spawning conditions, in a warm climate boost numbers.